hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 A point cloud is a set of data points in space with no specific order.
 Point clouds provide us information about a surface geometry, but lack information about its topology.
 It's a common output of scanning processes and for that it has a low cost of aqucitions

 The unordered structure of a point cloud is a challenge for learning tasks as we must derive permutation invariant methods.
-PointNet was the first architecture to make a direct use of point clouds as input and successfully encode this kind
+PointNet was the first architecture to make a direct use of point clouds as input and successfully encode this kind of data generating robust features for classification and segmentation tasks.

  We can establish a system of reference .... understand